 Texas Parks and Wildlife Foundation's (TPWF) Buffer Lands Incentive Program (BLIP) provides financial assistance to help defray due diligence and other projects costs related to placing a donated or purchased conservation easement on a property.
-The purpose of the program is to incentivize easements that are adjacent to or strategically benefit existing protected lands, including Texas Parks and Wildlife Department state parks, state natural areas, wildlife and coastal management areas, national wildlife refuges, non-profit preserves, or other significant privately conserved lands.
+The purpose of the program is to incentivize easements that are adjacent to or strategically benefit existing protected lands, including Texas Parks and Wildlife Department state parks, state natural areas, wildlife and coastal management areas, national wildlife refuges, nonprofit preserves, or other significant privately conserved lands.

 Grant awards will be made up to \$75,000 per project and can cover up to 100 percent of eligible costs.
-Half of the program funding is dedicated to conservation easement projects that support the habitat and lifecycle needs of grassland and shorebirds.
-Grassland and shorebird conservation efforts are critical as no other group of birds in North America has shown a greater or more consistent decline than those associated with grassland, shrub, and coastal habitats.
+A major portion of program funding is dedicated to conservation easement projects that support the habitat and lifecycle needs of grassland birds and shorebirds.
+Grassland bird and shorebird conservation efforts are critical as no other group of birds in North America has shown a greater or more consistent decline than those associated with grassland, shrub, and coastal habitats.
+A smaller portion of funding is dedicated to easements under 1,000 acres in the Hill Country (defined as the 18 counties within the 2022 State of the Hill Country Report).
 The remaining funding will be used to support easements with important conservation values, such as freshwater resources, threatened or endangered species, or other declining or priority habitat types.